UPDATED OCT 3, 2019

 Working out at Renegade Fit Camp in Point Loma and Hillcrest is nothing short of intense.
 The lights are turned down low, the music is blasting, and the 15-minute sets will have you sweating like never before.
 Each hour-long group class combines HIIT-style cardio (on a treadmill and assault bike), a weight rack workout, and floor work with kettlebells, battle ropes, and bodyweight exercises.
 And the inevitable endorphin rush will keep you coming back for more — no matter how sore you are.

-With 11 locations, it’s safe to say San Diego has orange fever.
+With tons of area locations, it’s safe to say San Diego has orange fever.
 Orangetheory Fitness (OTF) is an intense 60-minute circuit workout designed to keep your heart rate in targeted color zones (blue, green, orange, red).
 Sweat your way through three circuits that include rowing, cardio HIIT, and strength training on the floor.
 Torch fat, build muscle, and feel the after burn up to 36 hours after your workout.
 What are you waiting for?
 Now is the perfect time to join the #OrangeNation.

 Dubbed “The Best Workout in the World”, Barry’s Bootcamp classes are a one-hour sweatfest complete with strength training and cardio intervals.
 With hill climbs, sprints, and dynamic mode (self-propelled treadmill), running on a treadmill has never been so tough.
 The floor work focuses on a different muscle group each day, allowing you to develop a well-rounded physique — or at least, avoid leg day (Tuesday).
 Pop in for a full-body Sunday Funday workout.
 Afterward, take a trip to the Hillcrest Farmers Market, a short walk away, to get in some people-watching, grab a cold brew, and refuel.